How to Improve Your Facilitation Skills (and be a Great Facilitator)

 - How different sub-groups will report back to the whole group

 - Break the ice: Are participants familiar with each other or not?
 This, and the nature of your sessions, determines how much effort will be needed to break the ice and allow people to get to know each other.
-Effective facilitation means warming everyone up so they can be more productive once you get into the meat of your session.
+Knowing who is in the room and meeting at a personal level are necessary steps to build enough safety and trust for a productive session.

 - Interaction mix: There are different types of interaction, ranging from one-to-many forms of presentations to individual work, small group and large group discussions.
-A healthy balance of different interaction types throughout your session will help participants to stay engaged.
+A healthy balance of different interaction types throughout your session will help participants to stay engaged by catering to their different ways of learning and being.
+Make space for different ways of thinking and a mix of contributions by varying the pace and style of activities.

 - How will the room and environment support active participation?
 Plan proper room and seating arrangements and remove barriers in the room.
-It’s easy to make assumptions or forget, but the room, physical environment and workshop set-up can make effective facilitation easy or more difficult.
+It’s easy to make assumptions or forget, but the room, physical environment, and workshop set-up can make facilitation easier or harder.
 Plan ahead and be aware of the logistics for any meeting or workshop you are leading as a facilitator.

 - How will one topic of the meeting flow into another one?